 - a greater source of vitamins.

-Yeah, potatoes cannot do all that.
 However, we have to be fair with potatoes and say they are not at all bad.
-If you don’t turn them into French fries.
-Or any other potato recipe that’s not healthy.
-Potatoes contain fiber, vitamins, and minerals (different than the ones found in cauliflower) but they contain more carbs and calories, too.
+If you don’t turn them into French fries, potatoes contain fiber, vitamins, and minerals (different than the ones found in cauliflower.
+They just contain more carbs and calories, too.

-So, if you want low carb hash browns, cauliflower is the best choice out of the 2.
+So, if you want low-carb hash browns, cauliflower is the best choice out of the two.

 I’ll keep this section short because I wrote an entire post about how to rice cauliflower and how to make cauliflower rice.
 You can read it here if you feel these simple instructions are not enough.